SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

     A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>` (`YOUR_SOURCETYPE` is to be replaced by the **Sekoia IOCs type** listed [above](#sourcetype)).

-    When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table.
+    When installing Sekoia application for Splunk, a message will be displayed requesting to configure the lookup table.

-2. Sightings will be displayed on this section of the Sekoia integration
+2. Sightings will be displayed on this section of the Sekoia application for Splunk
 ![Sekoia.io App for Splunk](/assets/intelligence_center/splunk.png)

 Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information.